Customizing queries#

 - JavaScript

-Automatic re-authorization by extending fetchBaseQueryThis example wraps fetchBaseQuery
+Automatic re-authorization by extending fetchBaseQuery#

-error, an additional request is sent to attempt to refresh an authorization token, and re-try to initial query after re-authorizing.
+This example wraps fetchBaseQuery such that when encountering a 401 Unauthorized error, an additional request is sent to attempt to refresh an authorization token, and re-try to initial query after re-authorizing.

 - TypeScript